apple/turicreate/userguide/image_classifier/how-it-works.md

 multiple layers of non-linear transformations.
-Let's take a moment to analyze that last sentence. **Learning high-level concepts about data** means that deep learning models take data, for instance raw pixel values of an image, and learns abstract ideas like 'is animal' or 'is cat' about that data.
+Let's take a moment to analyze that last sentence. **Learning high-level concepts about data** means that deep learning models take data, for instance raw pixel values of an image, and learn abstract ideas like 'is animal' or 'is cat' about that data.
 OK, easy enough, but what does having 'multiple layers of non-linear transformations' mean.
 Conceptually, all this means is that you have a composition of simple non-linear functions, forming a